koral--/blog/source/2016-02-23-all-the-webhooks-you-need.html.markdown

 ## Anything else?

-The greatness of open source is not just about transparency, it's about letting people customize their workflows in their favor.
+The greatness of open source does not lie in transparency exclusively.
+For us it's also about letting people customize their workflows in their favor.
 We think that hosting technology is great, but giving the chance to integrate with any kind of service is priceless.

 If you have something you'd use and we don't have its support implemented currently, you can [open an issue in the webhooks repo](https://github.com/bitrise-io/bitrise-webhooks/issues) anytime.
 If you feel the power, you can [send a pull request](https://github.com/bitrise-io/bitrise-webhooks/pulls) right away!
 Check out our [guide on how to add a new service](https://github.com/bitrise-io/bitrise-webhooks#how-to-add-support-for-a-new-provider) to the webhooks processor.
 If you have any questions, [join our public Slack](https://chat.bitrise.io), or tweet us [@bitrise](https://twitter.com/bitrise).